wgnet/vs-build-time-logger/README.md

 ## Purpose

 This extension is designed to capture information about build times and the log them to an external platform.
-As of this writing, the only external database supported is InfluxDB.
+As of this writing, the only external database supported is InfluxDB, however other logging targets could quite easily be added by creating additional implementations of the `IBuildLogger` interface and modifying the settings to allow selection of the new logging service and any configuration required for accessing the logging database.

 ## Extension Structure